-The continuous efforts in the domain of astronomy and space research as well as numerous advancements in the field of space exploration might make us feel that we are aware of everything on our planet.
-However, the concerns of space exploration have yet to cease which has been validated by researchers in their study which was published on Thursday in the ‘Science’ journal.
-The researchers from Texas A&M and the University of North Carolina have been able to chart out various new rivers and streams which imply that there are 44% more of them than existing assumptions.
+The continuous efforts in the domain of astronomy and space research, as well as numerous advancements in the field of space exploration, might make us feel that we are aware of everything on our planet.
+However, the concerns of space exploration are yet to cease that has been validated by researchers in their study which was published on Thursday in the ‘Science’ journal.
+The researchers from Texas A&M and the University of North Carolina were able to chart out various new rivers and streams which imply that there are 44% more of them than existing assumptions.

-The research was funded by NASA and was led by associate professor of global hydrology at UNC-Chapel Hill and Ph.D., Tamlin Pavelsky.
+NASA funded study was led by associate professor of global hydrology at UNC-Chapel Hill and Ph.D., Tamlin Pavelsky.
 The primary objective of the researchers was directed towards identifying the amount of moving water on Earth since rivers and streams are capable of adding carbon dioxide to the atmosphere that could impose detrimental impacts of climate change.
-In the paper, the researchers have emphasized on the monitoring the formation of carbon and its pathway in order to quantify our situation.
-In a statement released on Thursday, Pavelsky informed that the new calculation would help scientists in improved assessment of the amount of carbon dioxide from rivers and streams into the atmosphere on an annual basis.
+In the paper, the researchers have emphasized on the monitoring the formation of carbon and its pathway in order to quantify the situation.
+In a statement released on Thursday, Pavelsky informed that the new calculation would help scientists improve the assessment of the amount of carbon dioxide from rivers and streams into the atmosphere on an annual basis.